 Sketch may lack the typographical capabilities of the most widely used design tools, but with a few tips and tricks, you can use typography to make up for this shortcoming.
 In this post, we will demonstrate how to leverage typography to its fullest potential in Sketch.

-In this tutorial, we will explore a variety of quick and easy methods for rectifying minor typographical errors in Sketch.
-This is the third article in our Sketch Tips & Tricks series.
-If you would like to check out the other pieces in the series, please click the following link: “In Sketch, How Can You Make Nested Symbols?”.
+This tutorial delves into several effortless yet effective techniques that can be employed to correct minor typographical issues in Sketch.
+It is the third article in our Sketch Tips & Tricks series.
+To read other articles in the series, please follow this link: “In Sketch, How Can You Make Nested Symbols?”.

-When using Sketch, users can create typographic presets, commonly known as ‘styles’.
-This can be easily done using the style menu located to the right of the type parameters.
-Creating your own styles is a common and useful task, however, not everyone is aware that these styles, like symbols, can be catalogued.
-For further information on this process, please refer to the earlier essay linked here.
+In Sketch, designers can devise typographic presets, or ‘styles’, using the style menu situated to the right of the type parameters.
+Creating custom styles is a commonplace and practical task; however, not everyone is aware that, akin to symbols, these styles can be organised for ease of access.
+To learn more about this process, please refer to our earlier essay, linked here.

-The process for creating a folder containing typographic styles can take a variety of forms.
-It is possible to use the name of the folder as the style name, or it can be more complex and involve multiple folders with specific names.
-For example, folder1 / folder2 / folder3 / style name are all valid options.
+Generating a folder with typographic styles can be achieved in various ways.
+Designers may choose to keep the folder name identical to the style name or may opt for more complex organisation with multiple folders bearing specific names.
+For instance, folder1 / folder2 / folder3 / style name are all valid options.